fjwright/Run-REDUCE-0/UserGuide.md

 ## Font Size...

-This item brings up a dialogue that allows you to change the font size used in the `Input/Output Display` and `Input Editor` panes.
-The selected size is remembered and will be used the next time Run-REDUCE runs.
+This brings up a dialogue box that allows you to change the font size used in the `Input/Output Display` and `Input Editor` panes.
+Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE runs.

 ## The Help Menu

 The Help menu provides the following items.

-### About RunREDUCE
+### About Run-REDUCE

 This pops up a dialogue displaying brief information about Run-REDUCE.